Kitware/geowatch/docs/source/manual/environment/install_python_pyenv.rst

 The only real drawback to pyenv is that you must be able to compile Python itself.

-On ubuntu this can be setup as follows:
+On Ubuntu this can be setup as follows:

 .. code:: bash